aleph11111/n8n-ai-bootcamp/day 2/project 8/readme.md

 # P8 – Advanced Agent with RAG
 In this project, we'll enhance our AI Agent with access to internal data sources.
+You can [review the documents here](https://github.com/tobiaszwingmann/n8n-ai-bootcamp/tree/main/day%202/project%208/documents).

 ## Part 1: Document ingestion